Across the world, trust in democracy is in retreat.

 The restoration of political trust in Australia is critical to the health of our society and to the defence of liberal democracy more broadly.

-How will Democracy 2025 make a difference?
+How Democracy 2025 is making a difference

 Democracy 2025’s six core programs will be delivered in partnership with national and international leaders in their fields.